Norman Daymirringu

 It was amazing being a young digger in the army.
 It was my stepping-stone to be able to taught about challenging, encouraging and supporting myself – being able to learn how to push myself.
 It took me a while to become a leader in the army, but I managed to understand what it takes.
 I started focusing on my other Indigenous leaders in the army, like Tommy, Ian and Reginald Numamurdirdi – they became my inspiration – and taught me how to develop myself, take care of others, lead and respect each other in the army.
 I had good encouragement and support from my Elders and leaders.

 I got promoted to Lance Corporal, and then a full Corporal and now I am a Sergeant.
-I have done all sorts of courses, small craft handle boat driver’s, car and truck too.
+I have done all sorts of courses, small boat handling, car and truck driving too.
 I’ve been instructing and mentoring too.
-I then came army medic, which is a paramedic and I work with our patrols in the bush.
+I then became an army medic, which is a paramedic and I work with our patrols in the bush.
 I did manage a couple of non-indigenous fellows, they got dehydrated on a 40 degrees hot day, so I had to examine them, check their pulse, temperature, canulated them to give them fluid intravenously.
 I’ve saved about three of them so far.
 Once you come in the army, we are all green.
 Green brothers – it is not about if you are indigenous or non-indigenous.

 I’ve been awarded a Churchill Scholarship, and I will collaborate with Rangers from across the world in countries such as Africa, Zimbabwe, Nepal, Papua New Guinea, Mexico, the USA, and Kenya.
 That’s going to be my next big trip.